munyari/machine-learning/projects/smartcab/report.md

 is
 unaffected by approaching traffic from the right.

+I have also chosen to keep `'deadline'` out of the state.
+My reasoning is that whether or not the deadline has actually passed should not affect the optimal strategy for maximizing the agent's reward.
+In general, the agent is attempting to minimize travel time, the approach of the deadline should not affect this motive.
+Further, with `enforce_deadline` set to `True` the simulation will end as soon as the deadline has been missed.
+Including the actual deadline value would increase the size of the state space by a very large amount, especially if the deadline can be arbitrarily large.
+This would make Q-learning much more difficult.
+Keeping a binary value that tells us whether or not we have failed to reached the deadline is also not helpful as stated previously; the failure of the trial will give us just as much information as keeping a binary variable would.

 ***OPTIONAL:*** _How many states in total exist for the **smartcab** in this environment?
 Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 Why or why not?_